firesim/firesim/docs/Advanced-Usage/Conda.rst

 #.
 System packages as a last resort.
 It's very difficult to have the same tools on different platforms when they are being
    built and shipped by different systems and organizations.
 That being said, in a pinch, you can find a section for platform-specific setup in ``machine-launch-script.sh``.
+#.
+As a *super* last resort, add code to ``machine-launch-script.sh`` or ``build-setup.sh`` that installs whatever you need
+   and during your PR, we'll help you migrate to one of the other options above.

 Building From Source
 --------------------